 Brookings City Council

-The Brookings City Council held a Study Session on Tuesday, February 15, 2022 at 5:30 PM, at the Brookings City & County Government Center Chambers with the following City Council members present: Mayor Oepke Niemeyer; City Council Members Leah Brink, Patty Bacon, Nick Wendell, Joey Collins, Wayne Avery, and Holly Tilton Byrne.
+The Brookings City Council held a Study Session on Tuesday, October 19, 2021 at 5:30 PM, at the Brookings City & County Government Center Chambers with the following City Council members present: Mayor Oepke Niemeyer; City Council Members Nick Wendell, Joey Collins, Leah Brink, Wayne Avery, and Holly Tilton Byrne.
+Absent: Council Member Patty Bacon.
 City Attorney Steve Britzman, City Manager Paul Briseno, and City Clerk Bonnie Foster were also present.

-Agenda.
-A motion was made by Council Member Brink, seconded by Council Member Wendell, that the agenda be approved.
-The motion carried by the following vote: Yes: 5 - Niemeyer, Brink, Wendell, Bacon and Wendell and Collins.
-Absent: 1 -Tilton Byrne.
+Action to approve the agenda.
+A motion was made by Council Member Brink, seconded by Council Member Collins, that the agenda be approved.
+The motion carried by the following vote: Yes: 5 - Niemeyer, Brink, Wendell, Tilton Byrne, and Collins.
+Absent: 2 - Bacon and Wendell.

 Adjourn.
-A motion was made by Council Member Tilton Byrne, seconded by Council Member Wendell, that this meeting be adjourned at 6:47 p.m.
-The motion carried by a unanimous vote.
+A motion was made by Council Member Tilton Byrne, seconded by Council Member Brink, that this meeting be adjourned at 6:32 p.m.
+The motion carried by an

 CITY OF BROOKINGS